LTestJ/JavaExercises/projects/project2/readme.txt

    employee class) and we used an Arraylist.

-   For parking lots we can still use an ArrayList to hold all the available parling lots.
-But for a change we will represent the parling lots as a 2D Array.
+   For parking lots we can still use an ArrayList to hold all the available parking lots.
+But for a change we will represent the parking lots as a 2D Array.
 A 2D array is just a matrix; i.e. we can address the elements of the 2D array using the row and column indices.